jturne19/todors/README.md

 ## TODOs

-- Automatically move unchecked items out of the done list and back to the todo list
 - Press enter to add a new todo instead of only relying on the "Add TODO" button
 - Allow user-setting of the markdown files
 - Allow user-customizable gui looks